a9ush/Communicate-Data-Findings/README.md

 - slide_deck_template.ipynb - This Jupyter Notebook contains starter cells to help you organize your slide deck deliverable.
 These cells provide an example of how the slide deck should be organized, including pre-set slideshow settings.

-To view the slide deck, you will need to use the expression (all one line): jupyter nbconvert Example_Project_Diamonds_Part2.ipynb --to slides --post serve --template output_toggle